Office of the General Counsel Summer Intern Program

 Whom may I contact if I have any further questions?

-You may send your inquiries to OGCINTERNS.Resource@nrc.gov, and we will get back to you.
+You may send your inquiries to OGCINTERNS.Resource@nrc.gov.